 In an "MGO Eyes" video, it was revealed that Metal Gear Online had three additional maps that did not make it into the game: the first being "Desert Duel," the second being a recreation of the Town stage from Metal Gear Solid: Portable Ops that was never officially named, and the third is "Lethal Leviathan," which was actually the ship bow of Outer Haven.
 The first and third were eventually added to the game's arcade version, Metal Gear Arcade.

-- Not from the game itself, but there was originally going to be more novels besides the novelization for this game written by Project Itoh, specifically Snake Eater and Peace Walker.
+Not from the game itself, but there was originally going to be more novels besides the novelization for this game written by Project Itoh.
 Obviously, these plans were dropped as a result of Project Itoh's death from cancer.
-Novelizations for these games were eventually made by other authors.
+Novelizations for these games were eventually written by other authors.

-- Originally, Johnny's grandfather (also named Johnny) was going to appear at the wedding, confirming that he did survive Metal Gear Solid 3 and Portable Ops.
+Originally, Johnny's grandfather, also named Johnny, was going to appear at the wedding, confirming that he had survived the events of Metal Gear Solid 3.
 Unfortunately, this never made it past the concept art stage.